mkta1212/Blackjack/README.md

 This is a one-player blackjack game, where the player plays against the dealer.

 ### Installation
-After downloading, Eclipse IDE (or similar) to open the project.
+After downloading, use Eclipse IDE to open the project.
 Source files are located in `src`; when compiling, be sure to include the image resources in the repo root.